LocXar/warehouse/LINKS.md

 1. Home: https://www.yworks.com/products/yed

+====
-**Quellen:** The declaration texts are not from me, they're copied from Wikipedia or the official websites.
+**References:** The declaration texts are not from me, they're copied from Wikipedia or the official websites.
+All rights are by the rightful Owners.